henkbirkholz/draft-birkholz-yang-push-coap-problemstatement/draft-birkholz-yang-push-coap-problemstatement.md

 A popular variant of the configured subscription as defined in {{-yangpush}} is the Call Home procedure defined in {{RFC8071}}.
-In this approach, a Transport Layer Application Association is initiated by the YANG data store with the YANG client.
-After this "initial phase, in which the YANG server is as acting like a client", the existing Transport Layer connection (or session, in case of, for example, TLS) is then used to the YANG client to initiate a subscription (i.e. the YANG client is initiating a dynamic subscription based on a pre-configured request retained and issued by the YANG data store).
+In this approach, a Transport Layer application association with the YANG client is initiated by the YANG data store.
+After this "initial phase, in which the YANG server is acting like a client", the existing Transport Layer connection (or session, in case of, for example, TLS) is then used to the YANG client to initiate a subscription (i.e. the YANG client is initiating a dynamic subscription based on a pre-configured request retained and issued by the YANG data store).

 # Summary of the Problem Statement